bismahzafar-10/lorenz-dynamics-generative-models/README.md

 ## 📌 Project Overview

-Objective: Explore and determine which model more effectively captures the dynamics of the Lorenz system.
+**Objective:** Explore and determine which model more effectively captures the dynamics of the Lorenz system.

-Methodology:
+**Methodology:**
-            Data Generation: Generated Lorenz system data numerically for model training.
+            ◉ Data Generation: Generated Lorenz system data numerically for model training.
-            VAE Implementation: Developed a VAE model that encodes the Lorenz system in a compact latent space, optimized with reconstruction and KL divergence losses.
+            ◉ VAE Implementation: Developed a VAE model that encodes the Lorenz system in a compact latent space, optimized with reconstruction and KL divergence losses.
-            GAN Implementation: Created a GAN with a generator producing Lorenz-like samples from random noise and a discriminator distinguishing between real and generated data.
+            ◉ GAN Implementation: Created a GAN with a generator producing Lorenz-like samples from random noise and a discriminator distinguishing between real and generated data.
-            Comparative Analysis: Analyzed both models based on their fidelity to the Lorenz attractor and stability of generated outputs.
+            ◉ Comparative Analysis: Analyzed both models based on their fidelity to the Lorenz attractor and stability of generated outputs.

-Expected Outcome:
+**Expected Outcome:**
 The goal of this project is to evaluate how effectively generative models can capture the underlying physical laws and geometric structures of a chaotic mathematical system without relying on explicit differential equation solvers during inference.
 This work reflects the exciting intersection of mathematics and AI, and it has been a deeply enriching experience under Su Hyeong Lee’s mentorship.

 ---

 ## 🪐 Mathematical Background: The Lorenz System
-# **Lorenz system**

 The Lorenz system is a set of three ordinary differential equations originally developed by Edward Lorenz in 1963 to model atmospheric convection.
 It is notable for its chaotic solutions and has become a classic example in the study of dynamical systems and chaos theory.
 The equations describe how the state of the system evolves over time and are given by: